ajsmth/rn-tools/packages/navigation/readme.md

 };
 ```

 **Note:** Screens that are pushed onto the stack with `pushScreen` are rendered in the `Slot` component, which you can conditionally render as well.
+This means all screens will be popped when the user is logged out.